Though it provides some positive messages about family and friendship, Larva Family also employs plenty of cartoon violence and bathroom humor.

 There is no chance this zombie outbreak will be safely contained.
 AMC spoiled the story (so to speak) in advance when The Walking Dead premiered in 2010 on Halloween.
 Initially, Fear gave viewers a different world to digest—one where civilization might be teetering on the brink, but it hadn’t collapsed altogether.

-Sure, it’s important to note that both of AMC’s zombie shows have been more about the monsters living inside each of us than the shambling undead outside: It’s about retaining one’s humanity in inhumane times.
+It’s important to note that AMC’s zombie shows have been more about the monsters living inside each of us than the shambling undead outside: It’s about retaining one’s humanity in inhumane times.
 And Fear—perhaps because it takes place earlier in the apocalypse, perhaps because its writers are just sunny optimists—seems more apt to focus on that humanity.
 That’s a good thing.

 But personally, I like my dose of imperiled humanity served without all the blood and brains.